KaviHShah/Intro-to-Python/materials/12-numpy-array-and-pandas-dataframes-wa.md

 Why might you want to convert all the data to the same data type?

-How would you encode all the above in a single data type so that it can be held as a standard numpy array?
+How would you encode all the above in a single data type so that it can be held as a standard 'NumPy' array?

 :::

 **e.g. machine learning**:

-Preparing data for is crucial for building effective machine leaarning models.
+Preparing data for is crucial for building effective machine learning models.
 Encoding is when you convert categorical and other data into numerical formats, which algorithms can easily interpret.
 Common encoding techniques include:

 **One-Hot Encoding:** Converts categorical variables into a binary matrix representation, where each category is represented by a unique binary vector.